 - Reservations can be made up to one month in advance.

 Several resources are available online for research materials and can be accessed remotely.
 Some resources will require users to log in with their K-State E-ID and passwords.

 HathiTrust has granted Temporary Emergency Access to their digitized items that correspond to K-State Libraries' book collection.
 The temporary access items are for reading online only.
 To take advantage of this enhanced service log in to their site with your K-State eID.

-Interlibrary Loan will continue to process requests for articles and books chapters for electronic delivery, however, some requests may be delayed if the libraries that hold those items are closed.
-Requests for physical materials will not be processed.
+Interlibrary Loan has resumed its full set of services, including processing requests for physical materials and books chapters for electronic delivery.
+Some requests may be delayed if the libraries that hold those items are closed.

 Research Guides are also available.
 These guides are divided by subject and can help you navigate the best ways to find articles and research related to your class.
 We have created a Teaching and Learning Guide to help instructors move their courses online, and provide information about all the many ways the Libraries can be a part of their instruction

 Librarians will continue to provide teaching support by collaborating with instructors.
 We feel it is especially important during this time of change that instructors encourage their students to reach out to the Libraries for research help.
 The Libraries also offer online instruction modules.
 To learn more about these services visit our Library Instruction webpage.